 - Annual maintenance to ensure long operational life

-To be able to start with the production without any further delay, Eckert & Ziegler offers the all-in-one solution for the synthesis, consisting of the registered GalliaPharm® 68Ge/68Ga Generator, [90Y]Yttrium Chloride (Yttriga), disposable synthesis cassettes, quality control devices and a wide range of additional consumables.
+To be able to start with the production without any further delay, Eckert & Ziegler offers the all-in-one solution for the synthesis, consisting of the registered GalliaPharm® 68Ge/68Ga Generator, [90Y]Yttrium Chloride (Yttriga), disposable synthesis cassettes, quality control devices and a wide range of additional consumables including the Filter Test Module.
 The peptide has to be purchased by the user.

 Users with high demand for 68Ga, e.g. when producing tracers with high specific activities, can now be provided with Eckert & Ziegler Eurotope’s Multi Generator Elution Tool for automated elution of up to three 68Ge/68Ga generators with Modular-Lab eazy.

 Eckert & Ziegler also offers alternatives from the Modular-Lab family.
 Modular-Lab Standard is a tubing-based system intended for research and development of radiotracers.
 Modular-Lab PharmTracer follows the cassette-based approach and can be used for GMP-compliant routine production as well as research purposes.
-Our newest synthesis system KitLab is a stand-alone device for handling of shake ‘n bake kits and more.
+Our newest synthesis system KitLab is a stand-alone device for handling of PET kits and more.